Krivenko v. Register of Deeds: Public Impact

 A little over two months after the promulgation of the decision by the Court on the Krivenko case, the implication of the ruling is made apparent by a subsequent case.
 The court narrated in Cabauatan et al. v Hoo that:

 On March 18, 1943, plaintiffs sold to Uy Hoo, married to By Siat, and Siy Hong, a widow, all Chinese citizens tivo parcels of residential land situated in the City of Manila, Philippines, which were formerly described in Transfer Certificate of Title No. 63967, in consideration of the sum of P13,000 in Japanese war notes.
 In view of said transfer, the Register of Deeds of the City of Manila cancelled Transfer Certificate of Title No. 63967 and issued in lieu thereof Transfer Certificate of Title No. 69938 in the name of the purchasers.
 On November 15, 1947, the case of Krivenko v.
 Register of Deeds, G. R. No. L-630 was decided by this Court holding that a conveyance of a residential land to aliens infringes Section 5, Article XIII of the Constitution.
 As a result, on December 15, 1947, plaintiffs demanded from the defendants to restore to them the lands above-referred to on the ground that the sale they made thereof to the defendants was null and void, but the latter refused to do so.
 Hence the plaintiffs brought this action on January 14, 1948, seeking the annulment of the sale above-mentioned.

-The court in that case said that the Krivenko doctrine does not apply because at the time of the contract of sale was executed on 1943, the Philippines was under Japanese occupation thus the Constitution of the Philippines, political in nature, being the basis of the Krivenko ruling, was not in force at that time.
+The court in that case said that the Krivenko doctrine does not apply because at the time the contract of sale was executed on 1943, the Philippines was under Japanese occupation thus the Constitution of the Philippines, political in nature, being the basis of the Krivenko ruling, was not in force at that time.
 Hence, the Krivenko doctrine was not yet used by the court although the court still denied the application of the plaintiffs for declaration of nullity of the contract of sale because of their "guilty knowledge" in contracting an illegal sale.

 This ruling in Cabauatan v Hoo was further reaffirmed by courts in subsequent proceedings seeking to annul a contract of sale made during the Japanese occupation and depending on the Krivenko doctrine.

 Examples cited in Arambulo v So, G.R.
 No. L-7196, August 31, 1954: Ricamara vs. Ngo Ki, 92 Phil., 1084; Rellosa vs. Gaw Chee Hun, 49 Off.
 Gaz., (10) 4321, 93 Phil., 827; Caoile vs. Yu Chiao, 49 Off.
 Gaz., (10) 4345, 93 Phil., 861; Cortes vs. O. Po Poe L-2943, October 30, 1953; Talento and Talento vs. Makiki, et al., 93 Phil., 855.